 Kwoya Fagin Maples is a writer from Charleston, S.C.
-She holds an MFA in Creative Writing from the University of Alabama and is a graduate Cave Canem Fellow and a current Alabama State Council on the Arts Literary Fellow.
+She holds an MFA in Creative Writing from the University of Alabama and is a Cave Canem Fellow and a current Alabama State Council on the Arts Literary Fellow.
 She is the author of Mend (University Press of Kentucky, 2018), which was named a 2019 Finalist for the Hurston/Wright Legacy Award for Poetry.
 Mend was also finalist for AWP’s Donald Hall Prize for Poetry.
-In addition to a chapbook publication by Finishing Line Press entitled Something of Yours (2010) her work is published in several journals and anthologies including Blackbird Literary Journal, Obsidian, Berkeley Poetry Review, The African-American Review, Pluck!, Cave Canem Anthology XIII, The Southern Women’s Review, and Sow’s Ear Poetry Review.
-Her most recent poetry collection, Mend, was finalist for the AWP Prize.
-Mend tells the story of the birth of gynecology and the role black enslaved women played in that process.
+In addition to a chapbook publication by Finishing Line Press entitled Something of Yours (2010) her work is published in several journals and anthologies including Blackbird Literary Journal, Obsidian, Berkeley Poetry Review, The African-American Review, Pluck!, and Cave Canem Anthology XIII.
+Her most recent poetry collection, Mend, was finalist for AWP’s Donald Hall Prize for Poetry.
+Mend tells the story of the birth of obstetrics and gynecology in America and the role black enslaved women played in that process.
 This work received a grant from the Rockefeller Brothers Foundation and has been nominated for the Hurston/Wright Legacy Award for poetry.

 Maples teaches Creative Writing at the Alabama School of Fine Arts and directs a three-dimensional poetry exhibit which features poetry and visual art including original paintings, photography, installations and film.

 Learn more about 3D Poetry in an interview for See Jane Write.